 – Buckminster Fuller

-Is the work you are doing what you really want to do?
-If it isn’t here are some very good reasons why it definitely should be.
+Do you do what you really want to do in you work?
+If you don’t here are some very good reasons why you definitely should.

 1. You will enjoy life more